Unidata/netcdf-c/docs/filters.md

 defaults for a common set of filters.
 Basically, there is a specially defined function that returns a vector of codec APIs.
-These defaults are used only if not other library provided codec information for a filter.
+These defaults are used only if no other library provides codec information for a filter.
 Currently, the defaults library provides codec defaults for Shuffle, Fletcher32, Deflate (zlib), and SZIP.